learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 There are three options you can choose from:

-1. Externally provisioned — you can create the managed resource on your cloud provider and store the details such as connection detail, username and password in Kubernetes
+1. **Externally provisioned** — you can create the managed resource on your cloud provider and store the details such as connection detail, username and password in Kubernetes.
-1. Internally provisioned using Custom Resource Definitions (CRDs) — You can map the managed resources to Kubernetes objects and have a component that creates the resources on the cloud provider
+1. **Internally provisioned using Custom Resource Definitions (CRDs)** — You can map the managed resources to Kubernetes objects and have a component that creates the resources on the cloud provider.
-1. Internally provisioned using infrastructure as code (IaC) — You can script creating the resources.
+1. **Internally provisioned using infrastructure as code (IaC)** — You can script creating the resources.
 The script is stored and executed in the cluster.

 Let's explore the three options in more detail.